 You do have to remember that it might be light at 11pm but shops and restaurants will be closed because it’s the middle of the night!
 Make sure you’re fully stocked up on food and water before you venture out on a hike at 3am!
 Many gas stations are self-service so you might be able to fuel up but don’t expect the convenience stores to be open.

-The summer solstice – the longest day of the year – is on June 21st and there’s a cool festival to celebrate it in Iceland.
-Click here to jump down for more information!
+The summer solstice – the longest day of the year – is in the middle of June and there’s a cool festival to celebrate it in Iceland.

 2. You Can Experience The Midnight Sun

-The midnight sun is an amazing sight and you should definitely experience it at least once if you’re in Iceland in June.
-Open your thick, light blocking curtains and see the night time world from a different perspective!
+The midnight sun is an amazing sight and you should definitely experience it at least once if you’re here in June.
+Open your thick, light-blocking curtains and see the nighttime world from a different perspective!

-The best places to see whales is in the north.
-A small fishing town, Húsavík is actually world renowned for its whale-y pals so it’s worth making your way up here.
+The best place to see whales is in the north.
+A small fishing town, Húsavík is actually world-renowned for its whale-y pals so it’s worth making your way up here.
+Book your eco-certified whale watching tour here.

 You could also visit the nearby town of Akureyri.
 There are still some great options to see the whales, and a little more to do when you’re back on land.